meta-llama/llama-stack/docs/source/references/llama_cli_reference/index.md

 ## `llama` subcommands
-1. `download`: `llama` cli tools supports downloading the model from Meta or Hugging Face.
+1. `download`: Supports downloading models from Meta or Hugging Face.
+[Downloading models](#downloading-models)
 2. `model`: Lists available models and their properties.
+[Understanding models](#understand-the-models)
-3. `stack`: Allows you to build and run a Llama Stack server.
-You can read more about this [here](../../distributions/building_distro).
+3. `stack`: Allows you to build a stack using the `llama stack` distribution and run a Llama Stack server.
+You can read more about how to build a Llama Stack distribution in the [Build your own Distribution](../../distributions/building_distro) documentation.

 ### Sample Usage